<- Back to notes

 Colophon

 This site is a static build.
 There is no server rendering at request time, no client framework, and no analytics.
-The only JavaScript on the page is a small script that turns the UTC readout in the header into a live clock.
-Turn JavaScript off and nothing breaks; the clock just stops ticking.
+Most pages ship a few lines of JavaScript to keep the UTC clock and the next-pass readout in the telemetry strip alive, and the apsis case study loads the one real island: the interactive pass map.
+Turn JavaScript off and nothing breaks; the clock stops and the map becomes a static snapshot.

 The stack